haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/varnish/config-varnish-final.md

 Use a browser inspector to measure page load times.

-For example, to use the Chrome inspector:
+例如， to use the Chrome inspector:

 1. Access any cacheable Magento page in Chrome.
 2. Right-click anywhere on the page.